Joojoobee87/kids_in_tow/README.md

 ## Deployment

 **GitPod and GitHub**

+Code Institute have provided a full workspace template for GitPod which provides extensions and tools for CI students, available in Code Institute’s GitHub repository.
+Using the template, I created a new repository in my JooJooBee87 GitHub account called kids_in_tow and then launched GitPod directly from the new repository.

+Launching GitPod from the new repository initialised a new local workspace in GitPod where I was then able to write the code for this project.

+As folders and files were created in the local repository, they were added to the staging area using the command git add filename.
+The files were then committed to the local repository using the command git commit -m “semantic message for the commit”

-The project was written in GitPod, a new **kids_in_tow** repository was created in GitHub and regular commits were made throughout the project build and pushed out to the repository.
+The committed files were pushed out to the master branch of the remote repository in GitHub using the command git push.
+Regular commits were made to the local repository throughout the project build and pushed out to the remote repository in GitHub.

-Throughout testing, code was updated / amended and the changes committed and pushed back out to GitHub.
+Throughout testing, code was updated / amended and the changes added, committed and pushed back out to GitHub using the above commands.

 The code can be run locally in GitPod using the command: python3 -m http.server